The Ergonomic Edge to Playing!

 The Performa is an exciting choice for any player, and most especially one who currently does not use a shoulder rest but would like to.
 Playing will feel more organic while the head, neck, arms, and hands find restrictions and discomfort eliminated.
 The Performa Shoulder Rest allows viola playing to feel more organic.
 Performa allows the head, neck, arms, and hands to function without restrictions and discomfort when placed properly on the instrument.

-- Performa shoulder rest in Padauk wood
+- Performa shoulder rest for viola in Padauk wood

 - 11mm foot